Self-signed certificate

 In cryptography and computer security, self-signed certificates are public key certificates that are not issued by a certificate authority (CA).
 These self-signed certificates are easy to make and do not cost money.
 However, they do not provide any trust value.

 For instance, if a website owner uses a self-signed certificate to provide HTTPS services, people who visit that website cannot be certain that they are connected to their intended destination.
 For all they know, a malicious third-party could be redirecting the connection using another self-signed certificate bearing the same holder name.
 The connection is still encrypted, but does not necessarily lead to its intended target.
 In comparison, a certificate signed by a trusted CA prevents this attack because the user's web browser separately validates the certificate against the issuing CA. The attacker's certificate fails this validation.

-Self-signed certificates, however, have their own limited uses.
-They have full trust value when the issuer and the sole user are the same entity.
-For example, the Encrypting File System on Microsoft Windows issues a self-signed certificate on behalf of the encrypting user and uses it to transparently decrypt data on the fly.
-Another example is the root certificate, which is a form of self-signed certificate.

 Benefits

 Self-signed certificates can be created for free, using a wide variety of tools including OpenSSL, Java's keytool, Adobe Reader, wolfSSL and Apple's Keychain.
 They are easy to customize; e.g, they can have larger key sizes or hold additional metadata.
 Their use doesn't involve the problems of trusting third parties that may improperly sign certificates.
-Self-signed certificate transactions usually present a far smaller attack surface by eliminating both the complex certificate chain validation, and CA revocation checks like CRL and OCSP.
+Self-signed certificate transactions usually present a far smaller attack surface by eliminating both the complex certificate chain validation, and certificate revocation checks like CRL and OCSP.